Corrections

 Why this page exists

-The correction route should reinforce the editorial product, not compete with it.
+The correction route should reinforce the product.

 Visible route